-Prairie Bunkers Data Center Park, near Hastings, Nebraska, has 760 acres of military grade reinforced concrete bunkers and offers abundant fiber optic connectivity.
-According to their Web site, prairiebunkers.com, the facility boasts high sustainability and energy efficiency by reusing existing structures and utilizing geothermal cooling.
+Prairie Bunkers Data Center Park, near Hastings, Nebraska, has 760 acres of military grade reinforced concrete bunkers with abundant fiber optic connectivity.
+According to their website, prairiebunkers.com, the facility boasts high sustainability and energy efficiency by reusing existing structures and utilizing geothermal cooling.
 Located outside of earthquake, forest fire, flood and hurricane zones with tornado proof walls, Prairie Bunkers provides clients with data protection that’s nearly natural disaster proof.

-The InfoBunker, not far from Des Moines, Iowa, houses a 65,000 square foot data center facility in a Cold War-era underground military bunker.
-If the subterranean location doesn’t offer enough security in and of itself, the InfoBunker is made of three foot thick concrete walls designed to survive a 20-megaton nuclear blast from over two miles away.
+The InfoBunker, not far from Des Moines, Iowa, houses a 65,000 square-foot data center facility in a Cold War-era underground military bunker.
+If the location doesn’t offer enough security in and of itself, the InfoBunker is made of three-foot thick concrete walls designed to survive a 20-megaton nuclear blast from over two miles away.
 Now, that’s peace of mind!